-The STARS Psychological Well-being Network this year will be dedicated to learning more about the great initiatives and endeavours of our network members.
+The STARS Psychological Well-being Network is dedicated to learning more about the initiatives and endeavours of our network members.

 We are interested in hearing from you about:

 – Ways of identifying wellbeing needs in our students